What is Secure Email SSL Certificate with Digital Signature?

 A Secure Email Certificate, commonly known as a S/MIME certificate, is a security certificate issued to businesses and individuals who wish to protect their emails from hacks and cyber attacks.

 The email security certificate allows users to send sensitive and crucial data over mail through a protected mechanism.
-Secure email certificate is mostly used by small to mid to large scale businesses.
+A secure email certificate is mostly used by small- to mid-sized and large-scale businesses.

 The three major characteristics of a secure email certificate are: